 And despite being Frankenstein-ish creations that never should have been brought into the world in the first place, they are still beings with the same desires that we have: to experience freedom, spend time in the outdoors, and to create social bonds.

 What most people may not understand when watching the film is that the Animal Liberation Front Group (ALF), headed by a character played by Paul Dano is an actual group in real life.
-As shown in the film, they are loosely organized, mostly underground network of animal activists who carry out acts of corporate sabotage in order to free animals from acts of egregious cruelty.
+As shown in the film, they are loosely organized, mostly underground network of animal activists who carry out acts of corporate sabotage in order to free animals from who are being subjected to egregious cruelty.
 Because they often break the law, they’re willing to be imprisoned, sometimes for years at a time.
-As of right now they’re listed #1 Domestic Terrorist Organization by the FBI, which should seem unwarranted given that they are motivated purely by compassion and that they have never harmed anyone.
+Right now they’re listed #1 Domestic Terrorist Organization by the FBI, which should seem unwarranted given that they are motivated purely by compassion and that they have never harmed anyone.

 A more well-established group that has been accused of “eco-terrorism” is Sea Shepherd, known for being the subject of the Animal Planet series Whale Wars.
 Sea Shepherd focuses on protecting marine mammals, most notably whales, by basically hassling poachers.

-Ultimately, as we see in the film, sharing undercover footage with the public, and isolated acts of liberation aren’t enough to shift our entire culture away from abusing animals.
+Ultimately, as we see in the film, sharing undercover footage with the public and isolated acts of liberation aren’t enough to shift our entire culture away from abusing animals.
 Animal exploitation is far more complex and entrenched than that.
-Actually helping to shift the cultural paradigm requires that activists embrace veganism themselves (not all ALF members are vegan by the way) and then promote veganism as the moral baseline using what Gary Francione calls “creative, nonviolent advocacy.”
-To learn more about Francine’s approach, you can check out his talk Veganism: The Moral Imperative.
+Actually helping to shift the cultural paradigm requires that activists embrace veganism themselves (not all ALF members are vegan by the way) and engage others in an open dialogue about all of the ways we cause animal suffering.

 Not a vegan film